canjs/canjs/docs/can-guides/commitment/recipes/signup-simple/signup.md

 ### The problem

 Lets make a request to `GET /api/session` to know if there is a session.
-If there is a session, we will print out the user's email address.
+If there is a session, we will print out the user’s email address.
 If there is not a session, we will show the _Sign Up_ form.

-We'll keep the session data within a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) on the `sessionPromise` property.
+We’ll keep the session data within a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) on the `sessionPromise` property.
 The following simulates a logged in user:

 ```js